New York City Fire Department: 2002–present

-In the aftermath of the September 11, 2001 attacks, the Fire Department has rebuilt itself and continues to serve the people of New York.
+In the aftermath of the September 11 attacks in 2001, the Fire Department has rebuilt itself and continues to serve the people of New York.
 During the Northeast Blackout of 2003, FDNY was called on to rescue hundreds of people from stranded elevators in approximately 800 Manhattan high-rise office and apartment buildings.
 The entire fire department was held over from the day tour to almost double the total force to 3,401 firefighters to handle the many fires which resulted, reportedly from people using candles for light.

 At the beginning of the 21st century, there were 11,400 uniformed fire officers and firefighters under the command of the Chief of Department.
 The New York City Fire Department also employed 2800 Emergency Medical Technicians, Paramedics and Supervisors assigned to Department's EMS Command, and 1200 civilian employees.

-In 2003 Mayor Bloomberg ordered the closure of six Engine Companies, four in Brooklyn (Engine 204, Engine 209, Engine 212, Engine 278), one in Manhattan (Engine 36), and one in Queens (Engine 261).
+In 2003, Mayor Bloomberg ordered the closure of six Engine Companies, four in Brooklyn (Engine 204, Engine 209, Engine 212, Engine 278), one in Manhattan (Engine 36), and one in Queens (Engine 261).

+In 2015, after the 2015 Tianjin Explosions, the FDNY put their flags at half mast in condolence to the Chinese firefighters killed.

 In 2019 Lillian Bonsignore became the first openly gay and the first female chief of EMS Operations for the FDNY.

-Laura Kavanagh is the current commissioner of the FDNY.
-She was appointed to this job by New York City mayor Eric Adams in February 2022 while a permanent replacement was being sought.
-Daniel A. Nigro retired on February 16, 2022 after serving as commissioner for 8 years.
+Robert Tucker is the current commissioner of the FDNY, appointed by Eric Adams after Laura Kavanagh resigned in August 2024.
+Kavanagh was preceded by Daniel A. Nigro, who retired on February 16, 2022 after serving as commissioner for 8 years.